awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

 The following are Amazon ECS on AWS Fargate service quotas\.

 These service quotas are listed under the AWS Fargate namespace in the Service Quotas console\.
+Quotas for the Fargate On\-Demand and Fargate Spot resource count vary\.
+For a new account, the quota can be lower\.
+The service quota for your account can be viewed in the Service Quotas console\.
 To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

 ****